-(My current Guthrie Govan inspired Suhr Modern has a 5 way switch + push pull on the tone knob giving me a 6th pick up configuration/sound)
+(My current Guthrie Govan inspired Suhr Modern has a 5-way switch + push-pull on the tone knob giving me the 6th pick-up configuration/sound)

-It was going to make it a lot easier for me to intuitively now where all the sounds are on my new suhr.
+It was going to make it a lot easier for me to intuitively know where all the sounds are on my new Suhr.

 After a couple of days, I got news back that their team had studied it, and had concluded that this could not be done.

 I was not sure if that meant that it literally really could not be done, or if they were simply reluctant to put in the time it was going to take to figure this out.

 After all: they already had spent a lot of time communicating back and forth with me about a billion guitar-making decisions.

 I responded back, with a picture I had found on the Ibanez site.
 The graphic shows the pick-up configuration on the signature Herman Li Ibanez guitars.

 Somehow, at this point, some sort of misunderstanding happened.

 I never intended to want the Herman Li pick-up configuration in my new Suhr.
 I wanted my configuration to be what I had hand-drawn.